DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 localhost                  : ok=5    changed=3    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

->LDAP is not included in this certificate.
+>LDAP is not included in this multi-name certificate.
 It is configured separately in a later step.

 ## Trusting the Certificate
 With any self-signed certificate, your browser will complain about the certificate issuer not being trusted.
 That's because the browser only has a couple dozen root certificates from the big name issuers that are in the trust store.
 With Firefox, you can add a certificate trust exception pretty easily.With Edge and others it's a little harder, but not too bad